bugsommelier/picoSteg/README.md

 ```

 ## 📝 Usage
-Start the App: Run the script to open the application.
+- **Start** the App: Run the script to open the application.
-Load an Image: Click 'Browse for an image' to load the image you want to work with.
+- **Load an Image**: Click 'Browse for an image' to load the image you want to work with.
-Encode/Decode: Enter your message and choose to encode or decode.
+- **Encode/Decode**: Enter your message and choose to encode or decode.
-Enjoy hiding and discovering messages!

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!